sheraadams/sheraadams.github.io/README.md

 **Course Outcome 2.
 Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.**

 I met outcome 2, delivering professional quality communications, by adding sound and text to the OpenGL application.
 Rendering the instructions and the x, y, and z coordinates and sizes allows the user to engage with the interactivity controls in a practical way and increases the user’s confidence and understanding of the application.
-Adding sound and key-press sound controls for the user also increased the scene interactivity while placing the user in control of the audio experience.
+Adding sound and sound controls for the user also increased the scene interactivity while placing the user in control of the audio experience.

-- **Utilizing skills in OpenGL, C++, sound engineering, and Visual Studio, I delivered professional quality communications through adding sound and sound controls to the application to meet the need for control and interactivity in the context of professional quality software solutions.**
+- **Utilizing skills in OpenGL, C++, sound engineering, and Visual Studio, I delivered professional quality communications appropriately adapted to specific audiences and contexts.**

 **Course Outcome 4.
 Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals (software engineering/design/database).**